YoussefAuassar/DynamicTransition/README.md

 ## Features

 - **Parallax Layer Effect:** Adds depth and movement to the background.
-- **Rotate Animation:** Smooth rotational animations.
+- **Rotate Animation:** Smooth rotational animations for engaging visuals.
-- **Text Fade-In Animation:** Gradually reveals text as users scroll.
+- **Text Fade-In Animation:** Gradually reveals text as users scroll for an immersive experience.
 - **Mouse Parallax Effect:** Responsive interactions where elements move based on the user’s mouse position.
-- **Draggable Image Feature:** Users can interact with the old Côte d'Or packaging image, dragging it around the screen.
+- **Draggable Image Feature:** Users can interact with the old Côte d'Or packaging image, dragging it around the screen for added engagement.
+- **Expandable Products Section:** When a button is clicked, the product section expands to reveal more information, enhancing user interaction and exploration.

+## New Component: Final

+The `Final` component adds a delightful interactive experience, where clicking on chocolate images triggers a playful animation using GSAP.
+The animations move the chocolate images in different directions, create rotations, and reveal a text overlay that highlights the range of chocolate products offered by Côte d'Or.

 ## Used Animation Libraries